sajjadt/homebrew-openvx/README.md

 		> brew tap machineswithvision/openvx
 		> brew install openvx

-Please note, there is currently no hardware acceleration enabled for MacOS!
+Please note, there is some (untested) hardware acceleration with OpenCL which can be enabled by:

+		> brew install openvx --with-opencl

 Enjoy!